-The funds are seeking nominations for the following position:
+The funds are seeking nominations for the following positions:

 Interested parties are eligible for nomination and consideration by the Advisory Board.
 Candidates for nomination to the Advisory Board will be evaluated in terms of the following criteria:

-Able to meet by conference call or in-person at various Pennsylvania locations up to six times per year
+- Able to meet by conference call or in-person (when appropriate) at various Pennsylvania locations up to six times per year

 Best Practices for Regional Sustainable Energy Funds